taikedz/bash-builder/docs/writing_clean_bash_with_builder.md

         fi
     }

-    autohelp:check-or-null "$@"
     gitdemo:clone-or-update "$@"

 Notice now:

 1. Using `safe.sh` ensures the full standard safety net is applied.
 2. `out.sh` supplies some output control utilities, of which the `out:fail` function - which also optionally takes a status code as first argument
-3. `autohelp.sh` converts the help comments at the top of the file into a printable help section, which can be seen when running the script with the `--help` flag
-4. The `$%function` marker enables use of the syntax extension allowing named arguments in function declarations
+3. The `$%function` marker enables use of the syntax extension allowing named arguments in function declarations
-5. If we remove the help-related content... the code is significantly shorter now !
+4. ... and the code is significantly shorter now !

 ## Debugging with introspection